seanohue/lobus/README.md

   const secondScenario = Choices
     .createScenario('job', {
-      title: 'Choose a career path'.
+      title: 'Choose a career path',
       description: 'This will have an effect on your character\'s starting skills or whatever.'
     })
     .addChoices({